EPFL-SwEnt-2024-LaStartUp/prd/template/9-design.md

 ## Data Model

 *What data are you collecting / managing?*
+The data we are collecting are :
+- User data : name, surname, email, profile picture and date of birth, friends list
+- Itineraries data

 *How is it organised?*

 *Where is it stored?*
+All those data are stored in a Firestore database.

 *How is it shared/copied/cached?*